 3. Hang in a Bird’s Nest and Stay for the 300,000 Christmas Lights

 Are you looking for an Airbnb that offers some peace and tranquility?
-Then unwind in the stunning Bird’s Nest on the Cane home.
+Then unwind in the stunning Bird’s Nest on the Cane home this Christmas season.

 This Airbnb has a wraparound porch where you’ll be able to soak up some sun and do some birdwatching on your own private lake.

-Once you’re done relaxing and taking in the magnificent views, make your way to Natchitoches, a small Louisiana town that really get into the spirit of Christmas.
+Once you’re done relaxing and taking in the magnificent views, make your way to Natchitoches, a small Louisiana town that really gets into the Christmas spirit.

 Every year, they host their own Festival of Lights event where they strategically place over 300,000 lights to illuminate downtown as well as the Cane River.